- What’s a “listening room”?

 “It’s a secret room where amazing things happen.”

 We’re an occasional venue, and not a full-time anything.
 We try to go above and beyond, but we’re in no danger of being mistaken for a big-dollar performance center.
 There’s no bar, BYOB isn’t allowed, and there’s no kitchen — but there’s non-alcoholic drinks and unpredictable, generally unhealthy processed snacks available by donation.
-We operate on a shoestring, but have accomplished one heckuva lot since push-starting this thing.
+We operate on a shoestring but have accomplished one heckuva lot since push-starting this thing.
 We can squeeze a penny like nobody’s business.

 Our main mission is trying to help local and regional performers and presenters find attentive and appreciative audiences; and our second main mission is to offer Bellows Falls people (and anybody else who wants to come to shows) a range of good and good-hearted talent; and our third main mission is to contribute to lifting up, in our own small way, the reputation and visibility of Bellows Falls and the mid-Connecticut River Valley as a cool and talented and smart place to come and check out and drop a few bucks into the local economy.